 The issue that confronts us is whether additional discipline is required and, if to what extent.
-The answer is not so, and requires а close readily apparent examination of several factors, including whether this is a matter of an attorney who continued to act unethically after being case additional disciplined, in which severe ----discipline is indeed, more required, or whether respondent's conduct in these . . . matters occurred during the same time frame, in which case it would have been beneficial to dispose of all [the] matters in one fell swoop.
+The answer is not so, and requires a close readily apparent examination of several factors, including whether this is a matter of an attorney who continued to act unethically after being disciplined, in which case additional discipline severe \\\ is indeed, more required, or whether respondent's conduct in these . . . matters occurred during the same time frame, in which case it would have been beneficial to dispose of all [the] matters in one fell swoop.

-.
-More simply stated, do these new has matters suggest that respondent not learned from prior mistakes or are they part the overall pattern and parcel of of misconduct exhibited by respondent during a defined and limited period of time?
-The difference is crucial because an attorney's failure to conform to the rules of the attorney has profession after the been disciplined reflects willfulness, defiance even.
-On the other hand, if an attorney has an unblemished disciplinary record for a long period and then a pattern of misconduct occurs during a specified time frame, with no further ethics incidents reported, there of reason for that cluster may be а transgressions.
-The attorney will not escape a finding that the conduct was unethical, explanation there is an but at least therefor.
+More simply stated, do these new matters suggest that respondent has not learned from prior mistakes or are they part and parcel of the overall pattern of misconduct exhibited by respondent during a defined and limited period of time?
+The difference is crucial because an attorney's failure to conform to the rules of the attorney profession after the has been disciplined reflects willfulness, defiance even.
+On the other hand, if an attorney has an unblemished disciplinary record for а long period and then a pattern of misconduct occurs during a specified time frame, with no further ethics incidents reported, there reason for that cluster of may a be transgressions.
+The attorney will not escape a finding that the conduct was unethical, but at least there is an explanation therefor.
 Such matters are obviously viewed with more indulgence than the matters that show obstreperous resistance to atonement.

-The totality of the factors in this case strongly suggests that it falls into Before the the more favorable category. led respondent's that to grievances reprimand in 2003, he had а spotless disciplinary history since his 1988 bar admission.
-The record is replete with praise for his personal and and respect integrity, competence and professional regard for clients' welfare.
-Trouble began hit the mid-nineties, however. in to Documents were not filed, phone calls went unreturned and, despite respondent's good character, misrepresentations were made in Altogether, some instances. respondent's covered period of unethical acts a approximately five years.
+The totality of the factors in this case strongly suggests that it falls into favorable category.
+Before the the more that led to respondent's grievances reprimand in 2003, he had а spotless since his 1988 disciplinary history bar admission.
+The record is replete with praise and respect for his personal and competence professional integrity, and regard for clients' welfare.
+Trouble began mid-nineties, hit the however. to in Documents were not filed, phone calls went unreturned and, despite respondent's good character, misrepresentations were made in some instances.
+Altogether, respondent's unethical acts covered а period of approximately five years.
 In 2001, he hit rock bottom.
 That led him to receive prompt treatment and medication.
 He is now symptomfree, according to Dr. Vetrano, who has been treating him since July 2001.